umutphp/laravel-model-recommendation/README.md

 ### Glosary

-* Data Table: The table that stores the occurance (mosprobably with the ID of the model) of the models.
+* **Data Table**: The table that stores the occurance (mosprobably with the ID of the model) of the models.
 Please look at the use cases for the example tables.
-* Group Field: The field of the table that defines the co-occurance of the models.
+* **Group Field**: The field of the table that defines the co-occurance of the models.
-* Data Field: The field that identifies the models.
+* **Data Field**: The field that identifies the models.

 ### Use Case 1